 There are several definitions of urban agriculture.
 A common starting place is scholar Luc J.A.
-Mougeot’s entry in the book “Growing Cities, Growing Food: Urban Agriculture on the Policy Agenda,” a seminal work which served as a joint effort between non-governmental organizations.
+Mougeot’s entry in the book “Growing Cities, Growing Food: Urban Agriculture on the Policy Agenda,” a seminal work that served as a joint effort between non-governmental organizations.
 Mougeot defined urban agriculture as:

 . . . an industry located within (intra-urban) or on the fringe (peri-urban) or a town, a city, or a metropolis, which grows and raises, processes, and distributes a diversity of food and non-food products, (re)using largely human and material resources, products, and services found in and around that urban area, and in turn supplying human and material resources, products, and services largely to that urban area.

 It’s important to recognize that urban agriculture includes the communities in the sense of how cities are managed and budgeted, such as municipal plans and policies.
-Urban agriculture is firmly part of public policy debates and a central concern for planners and policy makers.
+Urban agriculture is firmly part of public policy debates and a central concern for planners and policymakers.

 There are other basics about urban agriculture and urban farming that are relevant.
-For instance, it’s interesting and helpful to recognize that the history of urban agriculture goes back millennia, and that it came into the forefront for Europe and the United States over the last century and a half.
+For instance, it’s interesting and helpful to recognize that the history of urban agriculture goes back millennia and that it came into the forefront for Europe and the United States over the last century and a half.
 Plus, there are several types of urban farms that may be implemented.
-However, most pressing is the natural question: Is urban agriculture beneficial?
+However, the most pressing is the natural question: Is urban agriculture beneficial?